Polarized vs Merged Ranges: The Complete Strategy Guide

 1. Flop C-Betting in Position

 The flop is the most common spot for merged ranges because hand values are dynamic and you want to protect your equity with medium-strength hands that might improve.
+A small continuation bet lets that entire spectrum bet cheaply without bloating the pot.

 Flop Merged Range Example